-As a very useful starting point in setting up your Business Rule model, you can generate the model structure and initial components using the Enterprise Architect Model Wizard.
+As a very useful starting point in setting up your Business Rule model, you can generate the model structure and initial components using the Enterprise Architect Model Wizard (Start Page 'Create from Pattern' tab).

-Use any of the methods outlined here to open the Model Wizard window.
+Use any of the methods outlined here to open the Model Wizard (Start Page 'Create from Pattern' tab).